schollz/acrostic/README.md

 https://vimeo.com/663740652

-I want to express a huge thanks to Takahiro for implementing the eyes in their [wonderful three-eyes norns script](https://github.com/monome-community/nc01-drone/blob/master/three-eyes.lua) and thanks to Ezra for helping me integrate some softcut code to record single loops. also big thanks to Jonathan who was a big inspiration for the demo video (I literaly took a page out his book displaying video text on a physical notebook).
+I want to express a huge thanks to Takahiro for implementing the eyes in their [wonderful three-eyes norns script](https://github.com/monome-community/nc01-drone/blob/master/three-eyes.lua) and thanks to Ezra for helping me integrate some softcut code to record single loops. thanks to Dewb for implementing the roman numeral chord generation which was super useful for this script. also big thanks to Jonathan who was a big inspiration for the demo video (I literaly took a page out his book displaying video text on a physical notebook).